SushiChef-Ultimate/Reddit-Rudimentary-Sentiment-Analysis/README.md

 Project Outcomes:
-    Implemented an automated daily ETL pipeline that ingests 100 Reddit posts per day into a PostgreSQL database, with a Power BI report built on top to visualize the processed data.
+    Implemented an automated daily ETL pipeline that ingests 100 Reddit posts per day from the subreddit r/economics (via Reddit's public API) into a PostgreSQL database, with a Power BI report built on top to visualize the processed data.

 Hello viewers!